 Lack of sleep can have a serious effect on your immune system, making you more susceptible to catching colds.
 A study from Brazil found lack of sleep can result in a substantial decrease in the white blood cells that help to fight infection in the body.

 As we sleep, our body works to support our immune system.
-Getting plenty of sleep will not only help you stay healthy but you’ll also feel better.
+Getting plenty of sleep will not only help you maintain winter wellness for seniors, but you’ll also feel better.